Build a Golang Web Scraper with Playwright & Proxies

 Setting Up Your Go Environment

-First, you need Go installed.
-On macOS via Homebrew:
+First, install Go.
+On macOS with Homebrew:

-On Windows via Chocolatey:
+On Windows with Chocolatey:

-To run a Go file (e.g., `main.go`):
+To run a Go file (e.g. main.go):

 Initializing Your Go Module